-But since complaining is rarely capable of creating change on it’s own, Instagram’s influencers came up with a sneaky way for how to get Instagram followers, and bring engagement back up: Instagram comment pods.
+But since complaining is rarely capable of creating change on its own, Instagram’s influencers came up with a sneaky way to get Instagram followers and increase engagement: Instagram engagement pods.

-In this post we’ll teach you everything you need to know about Instagram Pods: What Is an Instagram Pod, How to Join an Instagram Pod, Instagram Pod Rules, and much more.
-So keep reading!
+In this post, we’ll teach you everything you need to know about Instagram Pods: What Is an Instagram Pod, How to Join an Instagram Pod, Instagram Pod Rules, and much more.

-If you’re not an influencer, you may not have even realized that Instagram comment pods even exist.
-Instagram comment pods, also known as “engagement pods” (or “Insta pods”) are essentially a mechanism for Instagram influencers to help each other boost engagement with implications for how to get Instagram followers.
+If you’re not an influencer, you may not have even realized that Instagram engagement pods even exist.
+Instagram engagement pods, also known as “engagement pods” (or “Insta pods”) are essentially a mechanism for Instagram influencers to help each other boost engagement with implications for how to get Instagram followers.

-Regardless of if a post gets picked up by the “Explore” page, having engagement from other niche influencers can prime other Instagram users to engage with it, too.
-It’s the bandwagon effect in action, or social proof, if you will.
+Having engagement with other niche influencers can prime other Instagram users to engage with it, too.
+It’s the bandwagon effect in action, or social proof if you will.
 For more on why this works, read Dr. Rob Cialdini’s book, Influence: The Psychology of Persuasion.

 Do Instagram Comment Pods Work?

 At least according to Instagram influencers, yes.
-Instagram comment pods can definitely help with those struggling with how to get Instagram followers.
+Instagram engagement pods can definitely help with those struggling with how to get Instagram followers.